Frequently Asked Questions

 Can you fix other things on my Squarespace site?

 While our team is very experienced with Squarespace, we are not a full-service design agency.
-The purpose of our service is solely for accessibility consulting, so we cannot offer assistance with updating site content or fixing unrelated issues.
+The purpose of our service is solely for accessibility consulting and error remediation.
+We cannot offer assistance with updating site content or fixing unrelated issues.